laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Create the layout

-For the sake of simplicity, we will have the simplest layout ever.
+For the sake of simplicity, we'll use a very basic layout.
 The code you see below is valid HTML that browsers can render.
 The [Tailwind CSS Play CDN](https://tailwindcss.com/docs/installation/play-cdn) will enable us to skip all the boring compilation process of a normal project.
 As you may imagine, it's not recommended to do this is production.

 Create a file in _resources/views/components/layouts/app.blade.php_ and paste this code: